-If the student fails to pass the second time, he/she will be asked to leave the program.
+• If the examination is failed a second time, the student will be asked to leave the program.

 Because scheduling the Area Examination may be difficult, it is recommended that the student contact the Research Committee members prior to the start of the fall semester of the third year to insure that a suitable date and time can be secured.
 Failure to adequately plan is not grounds for an extension of the deadline.
 Generally, students who do not take the Area Examination prior to the December 5th deadline lose the opportunity to take the exam a second time if the first exam is failed.
 The DGS, in consultation with the Deputy Dean, may decide if the student will be allowed to take it a second time.